 Beginning at 9:00 a.m., you will have three hours of General English lessons in a group of no more than twelve students.
 For the first 2 hours we work with a course book to enable you to improve the 4 main skills: speaking, listening, reading and writing as well as grammar and vocabulary.
 The third hour focuses on practical English and study skills to help you use the English you have learnt.

-After lunch, you have several choices:
+After lunch, you have two options:

 All students under the age of 18 are strongly advised to attend a full-time programme (15 hours of morning lessons plus afternoon lessons/activities).
 Any student under the age of 18 choosing not to attend afternoon activities/lessons must obtain written permission from a parent or guardian.